ZoomInfo

 What is the biggest mistake sales teams make when forecasting?

-Relying on rep gut feel instead of data.
-Reps are optimistic about their deals and bad at predicting close timing.
-Use objective signals like engagement data and historical patterns to validate what reps tell you.
+Relying on rep gut feel instead of data use objective signals like engagement data and historical patterns to validate rep input.